Interns & Fellows

 As a national leader in HIV policy development, CHLP provides interns with the opportunity to work on the following projects:

-• The Positive Justice Project is a national coalition coordinated by CHLP and organized to end criminal laws targeting people living with HIV and other infectious diseases.
-We engage in federal and state policy advocacy; resource creation; support of local advocates and attorneys working on HIV criminal cases; and educating, organizing and mobilizing communities and policymakers in the United States.
+- Positive Justice Project: The PJP is a national coalition coordinated by CHLP and organized to end criminal laws targeting people living with HIV and other infectious diseases.
+We engage in federal and state policy advocacy; resource creation; support of local advocates and attorneys working on HIV criminal cases; and educating, organizing, and mobilizing communities and policymakers in the United States.

-Job Requirements: The applicant must be a law student with excellent analytical skills and the ability to engage in thoughtful and thorough research independently.
-The applicant must be a skilled writer with the ability to describe and analyze research findings clearly and concisely, and the ability to identify and consider additional issues raised by these findings.
-Experience in human rights — particularly the rights of LGBT people, women, people of color, and/or youth — is preferred, but not required.
-Demonstrated interest in social justice strongly preferred.
+The applicant must be a law student with excellent analytical and writing skills and the ability to engage in thoughtful and thorough research independently.
+We are looking for students interested in creative advocacy, researching and writing about complex legal and policy issues, and working in partnership with members of diverse communities to achieve meaningful health law reform.
+A commitment to abolition, racial equity, anti-racism, gender justice and economic justice, as well as to CHLP’s mission, vision, and values is strongly preferred.
+Experience in human rights — particularly the rights of LGBTQ+ people, women, Black and brown people, and/or youth — is strongly preferred.
 Rising 3Ls/4Ls are encouraged to apply.
 Rising 2Ls with strong qualifications will also be considered.

-• Cover letter (please specify why you are interested in interning with CHLP and whether you are interested in a full-time or part-time position);
+- Cover letter (please specify why you are interested in interning with CHLP)

-• Writing sample demonstrating research and analytical skills.
+- Writing sample (5-10 pages) demonstrating legal research and analytical skills.

 Fellowships

-The Center for HIV Law and Policy (CHLP) welcomes the opportunity to partner with a current law student, judicial clerk, or other eligible individual to develop a public interest fellowship such as an Equal Justice Works, Soros Justice, Skadden, or Liman Fellowship.
-A fellowship with CHLP affords an aspiring and gifted individual the opportunity to join our mission to reduce the impact of HIV on the most marginalized communities, support and increase the advocacy power and HIV expertise of attorneys, community members and service providers, and advance policy initiatives that are grounded in and uphold social justice, science and the public health.
+CHLP welcomes the opportunity to partner with a current law student, judicial clerk, or other eligible individual to develop a public interest fellowship such as an Equal Justice Works, Soros Justice, Skadden, or Liman Fellowship.
+A fellowship with CHLP affords an aspiring and gifted individual the opportunity to join our mission to reduce the impact of HIV on the most marginalized communities, support and increase the advocacy power and HIV expertise of attorneys, community members, and service providers, and advance policy initiatives that are grounded in and uphold social justice, science, and the public health.

 If you are interested in developing a fellowship proposal with CHLP, send a brief statement outlining your proposed project along with a resume, transcript, writing sample, and contact information for three references to fellowships@hivlawandpolicy.org, with the subject line "Fellowship Proposal."
 Please indicate the fellowship for which you are seeking sponsorship as well as its application deadline in your email.
 To learn more about postgraduate fellowships, visit PSJD.org.